juerg-mueller/ChannelSelector/README.md

 Choose Midi Channels for Treble- and Bass-Track

 Delphi and Lazarus projects for Windows.
-For Linux and MAC, RtMidi should be added (todo).

 You can use this software for preparation for special instruments.
 This instruments have a trebel and a bass side.
 I use it as a first step to prepare to generate printed sheet music for the "Steirische" harmonica: